RDifault/crud-data-app/README.md

   - React-ChartJs-2
   - Vite

 Disclaimer: The API used is a simulation/fake API.
-Which means, any CRUD operations done will be reset if the web is refresehed.
+Which means, any CRUD operations done will be reset if the web is refreshed.
 Use the built-in navigation to navigate the web without refreshing it to see the whole CRUD operations